MLetter/CRAM/README.md

 # CRAM
+1. The code is built using Python 3.
+You can download python from https://www.python.org/downloads/
+2. Next you will need a way to run the code.
+I suggest using an IDE for python such as PyCharm which can be downloaded here: https://www.jetbrains.com/pycharm/download/?section=windows
-Run prediction.py, this will train the model and then prompt you to answer some questions.
+3. Run prediction.py, this will train the model and then prompt you to answer some questions.

+*****NOTE*****

 Answer these questions, be sure to follow the instructions for answers.
 When you see '(y/n)', make sure to type in either 'y' or 'n' in lower case.